Danct12/linux-deploy-in-daily-use/log.md

 BonziBuddy: Installer kind of works, but then at the final stage of installing it crashes because of QEMU's unimplemented syscall.
 And the program doesn't run.
 VirtuaNES: Unimplemented syscall

+# Day 25: (August 3rd, 2018)

+At MiniStop once again, just as for something, I think I love this computer way more than my home PC!
+I'm still waiting for my x86 tablet to come back from warranty, after that it'll be my own laptop since no one uses it anymore.

+The reason why I love this computer is because I never got a laptop, ever before because I don't see a need for it.

+And the entire point of the experiment is to bring this setup to the public, like a coffee shop or something and see if someone notices it.

+The entire experiment was based on a Google video that was made in 2008, featuring a guy typing on a *small* phone like a desktop style. ( https://www.youtube.com/watch?v=Pgsw-NgDoFE )